Gabriel Teodros: 1999–2005: Beginnings and Abyssinian Creole

-2006-2007: Lovework
+2006–2007: Lovework

-In the spring of 2006, Teodros completed the entire Lovework album with producer Amos Miller, around the same time MassLine Media was being formed with Teodros, Blue Scholars & Common Market.
+In the spring of 2006, Teodros completed the entire Lovework album with producer Amos Miller, around the same time MassLine Media was being formed with Teodros, Blue Scholars and Common Market.
 Lovework had additional beat contributions from Sabzi of Blue Scholars, Moka Only, Kitone, and Specs One.
 Its sound was primarily influenced by Seattle veteran Vitamin D (who also mixed the record) and the late J Dilla.
 The album title, Lovework was inspired by bell hooks and her book All About Love: New Visions, where hooks insists that to truly know love, one must agree that love is a verb.
 She goes further to say to truly know love, one must work to undo every system of domination that stops people from truly loving.
-The title was also inspired by a quote from Kahlil Gibran's The Prophet where Gibran says "Work is love made visible".
+The title was also inspired by a quote from Kahlil Gibran's The Prophet: "Work is love made visible".

 Also in 2006, Good Medicine was formed: a four-person group composed of Teodros, Khingz, Macklemore and Geologic of Blue Scholars.
 Good Medicine have headlined a handful of shows in the Seattle area but have never released any music as a group.
-Towards the end of that year, Teodros independently released a mix-tape/CD entitled Westlake: Class of 1999, which was a collection of his unreleased songs recorded in 4 different cities between the years 2002-2006.
+Towards the end of that year, Teodros independently released a mix-tape/CD entitled Westlake: Class of 1999, which was a collection of his unreleased songs recorded in four different cities between 2002 and 2006.